discoverydesign/filament-gaze/README.md

 ### `->pollTimer($timeInSecs)`

 #### Description
-`polltimer` can be used to set how often the browser should inform Filament that the use is still viewing the page, along with getting an updated list of other users also viewing.
+`polltimer` can be used to set how often the browser should inform Filament that the user is still viewing the page, along with getting an updated list of other users also viewing.
 It is advised not to put this value too short, as it can cause rate limiting issues.
 But also not to have this value too long, as it will result in a delayed update of new users viewing the page.

 #### Arguments
 `timeInSeconds` - (int) The amount of time in seconds between each poll.
 Default is 30 seconds.